-Once the end-user triggers the WebAuthn process, the browser will show a WebAuthn prompt which looks different per browser:
+When the end-user triggers the WebAuthn process, the browser shows WebAuthn prompt.
+The prompt looks different depending on the used browser.
+This is a Chrome example:

 Ory's WebAuthn implementation can be used for both multi-factor authentication and passwordless authentication.
 You need to configure whether WebAuthn is used for passwordless, or for multi-factor authentication.